 Pennsylvania workers compensation laws are in place and allow people to file for and manage their workers’ compensation claims electronically.
 Get the facts about these benefits.
 Anyone who works and lives in Pittsburgh, Pennsylvania can become ill or injured due to a situation related to their place of employment.
 Whether it is an illness that developed because of exposure to hazardous materials, a work-related accident that was caused by negligent operation of machinery or something else, employees and their families deserve help during these times.
 Understanding what help is available under Pennsylvania workers compensation laws is important for all employed persons in Pennsylvania.
+Our Pittsburgh, PA work injury attorneys have many years experience handling Pennsylvania workers compensation lawsuits.
+Let them help you through this very trying time.

 The Pennsylvania Department of Labor and Industry manages the state’s system of workers’ compensation and are in charge of maintaining Pennsylvania workers compensation laws.
 This system is designed to offer financial assistance to people who become ill or injured in some manner related to their employment.